-Within most of the coastal urban designated areas identified on the future land use map of the Collier County GMP, a base density of four (4) residential dwelling units per gross acre is permitted.
+43 44 A. Within most of the coastal urban designated areas identified on the future land use map of the Collier County GMP, a base density of four (4) residential dwelling units per gross acre is permitted.
 However, the base density may be adjusted depending on the characteristics of the development.
 One characteristic of a housing development which would allow the addition of density bonuses in order to increase the density over the base density is the provision of affordable housing in the development.
-The provision of affordable housing units may add up to eight (8) dwelling units per gross acre to the base density of four (4) residential dwelling units per gross acre, for a total of twelve (12) residential dwelling units per gross acre, plus any other density bonuses available, and minus any density reduction for traffic congestion area required, pursuant to the Collier County GMP.
-The total eligible density must not exceed a total of sixteen (16) dwelling units per gross acre, except as allowed through use of transfer of development rights, as provided for in the growth management plan.
-The program to accomplish this increase to provide affordable housing is called the affordable housing density Bonus (ADHB) program.
+The provision of affordable housing units may add up to eight (8) 12 dwelling units per gross acre to the base density of four (4) residential dwelling units per gross acre, for a total of twelve (12) residential dwelling units per gross acre, plus any other density bonuses available, and minus any density reduction for traffic congestion area that is required, pursuant to the Collier County GMP.
+The total eligible density must not exceed the maximum density allowed pursuant to the GMP a total of sixteen (16) dwelling units per gross acre, except as allowed through use of transfer of development rights, as provided for in the growth management plan.
+The program to accomplish this increase to provide affordable housing is called the affordable housing density bonus (ADHB) program.